-The design must provide a means to remove and maintain equipment and field-install wiring without interruption to essential electrical system loads, through the use of draw out equipment, by-pass switches, and space planning for maneuverability during servicing.
-Standard equipment and sizes must be used to the extent practical to allow interchangeability and simplify parts stock.
+\2\ Provide /2/ a means \2\ in the design /2/ to remove and maintain equipment and field-install wiring without interruption to essential electrical system loads, through the use of draw out equipment, by-pass switches, and space planning for maneuverability during servicing. \2\ Provide standard /2/ equipment and sizes \2\/2/ to the extent practical to allow interchangeability and simplify parts stock. /2/ Provide draw-out breakers in standard sizes to allow interchangeability, means to rack breakers in and out, and one spare unit in each frame size. /2/ than 0.95 at nominal voltage for balanced three-phase loading (phase unbalance must not exceed 5 percent between A, B, and C phase).
+Where required, use the PF correction to ensure a minimum PF of 0.95.

-11-1.2.3.1 In new construction, distribution panels or equipment requiring limited access by NFPA 70, must be located in electrical rooms; exception is Universal X-ray room.

-11-1.2.3.2 Draw-out breakers must be provided in standard sizes to allow interchangeability.
-Means must be provided to rack breakers in and out.
-Provide one spare unit in each frame size.